juandahl/arbitrum-connect-v2/README.md

 # 🧰 Arbitrum Transaction Enforcer - WakeUp Labs

-Welcome to [WakeUp Labs](https://www.wakeuplabs.io/) implementation of the front-end interface that enables users to force-include that we proposed here: [Tally](https://forum.arbitrum.foundation/t/tally-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/21247).
+Welcome to [WakeUp Labs](https://www.wakeuplabs.io/) implementation of the front-end interface that enables users to force-include that we proposed here: [Arbitrum Forum Proposal](https://forum.arbitrum.foundation/t/tally-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/21247).

-You can take a look to the follow up or the project in the [Arbitrum Forum](https://forum.arbitrum.foundation/t/wakeup-labs-update-thread-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/25926).
+You can take a look to the follow up or the project in the [Arbitrum Forum - Update Thread](https://forum.arbitrum.foundation/t/wakeup-labs-update-thread-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/25926).

 We have developed a web app designed to facilitate an uncommon type of withdrawal that bypasses the Arbitrum sequencer, enabling users to transfer funds from the